Documentation of riter.co — project management tool

 - create projects, project groups and start work on them.

-Note, that each project can have the only customer and any number of developers.
+Note, that each project can have any number of developers.
 You can add, edit and view all these data on the corresponding pages in the admin panel.
 General statistics page allows you to track working hours on all projects and users.
 You can navigate through the pages using the main menu items.

 A project manager in Riter is a developer with additional rights.
 You can easily switch between development and management modes (admin panel).
 The first one allows you to work on tasks, track and estimate time spent on them, set up sprints, topics, distribute tasks among developers, etc. To know more about development tools in Riter, look through the development guide.